 Dr. Rodriguez shook her head.
 “She died in a car accident a few years ago.
-Even if she’d been alive, Angie would not have gone to hear.
-Miko, that boy who got Angie pregnant?
-He left her for our mom.
-She stole him from Angie.
-He was with her in the car.
+Even if she’d been alive, Angie would not have gone to her.
+Mom stole Miko from her.
+He was with Mom in the car.
 He’s dead too.”

 I opened my mouth then shut it, not sure what to say.
 Just when I thought I’d heard it all.
 This family was messed up.
 “I’m sorry for your loss,” I said finally.
 “So where would Angie go?”

 She shrugged helplessly.
 “I don’t know.
 We have some family in Panama, but…” She shrugged again.

 “What family do you have there?”